UliPrantz/HPI-FSR-Pi-Terminal/README.md

 Detail instructions can be found [here](https://github.com/ardera/flutter-pi).

+1. Navigate to the home directory with: `cd`

-1. Just copy and past the following script which is based on the official instructions (script last updated: 03.03.2022)
+2. Just copy and past the following script which is based on the official instructions (script last updated: 03.03.2022)

     ```bash
     #!/bin/bash